Evonofy/NeoExpensive/README.md

           <strong>Microservices</strong>
         </h3>
         <p>
-          Microservices is the idea of splitting a monolith application into small parts and then put all of those services together under a BFF of Data layer to talk to the front-end, here at NeoExpensive we're still thinking of how to implement this in a way fits our needs and pockets, so still a Work In Progress.
+          Microservices is the idea of splitting a monolith application into small parts and then put all of those services together under a BFF of Data layer to talk to the front-end, here at NeoExpertise we're still thinking of how to implement this in a way fits our needs and pockets, so still a Work In Progress.
         </p>
       </li>
       <li id="microfrontends">